gsw85/face-verification-python/README.md

 (vggSKILClientSingleFaceApp) To add new faces, add images into a folder with the name of the person in resources\singleFaceDataset

-(vggSKILClientSingleFaceApp) To add new faces, add images into a folder with the name of the person in resources\facesDataset
+(vggSKILClientMultiFacesApp) To add new faces, add images into a folder with the name of the person in resources\facesDataset

 For example, resources\singleFaceDataset\john